-The annual self-evaluations carried out at regional banks, subsidiaries, central departments and international units are an essential part of the Bank's total risk assessment.
+The self-evaluations carried out annually within the parent company and subsidiaries are an essential part of the Bank's total risk assessment.
 Risks in the financial reporting are part of this total analysis.
-Other aspects of Handelsbanken's risk management are detailed in note G2 on pages 103-142 and in the Bank's Pillar 3 report.
+Other aspects of Handelsbanken's risk management are detailed in note G2 on pages 110-149 and in the Bank's Pillar 3 report.